Kapisa Province: Local governance

 On January 19, 2009, coalition military forces led a raid near the village of Inzeri in the Tagab district of Kapisa.
 While coalition forces claimed at least 15 insurgents were killed (including a local Taliban commander), local villagers claimed that many of those killed were actually civilians.
 The raid was strongly criticized by Afghan president Hamid Karzai, who stated that such raids undermine the national government.
 The villagers were paid a total of $40,000 in condolence payments, and received an apology for any civilian deaths.

 On 17 November 2009, Taliban insurgents fired rockets on a bazaar in Tagab district where French forces were meeting with tribal elders, killing 10 Afghan civilians and wounding 28.

 Kapisa is seen as an important piece of property in the war against insurgency in the country, the province has been called "the gateway to Kabul", it is viewed as an important area even as small as it is.
 A densely packed, multiethnic enclave in steep valleys surrounded by tall mountains.
 It has unique ethnicities like the Pashai and Parachi, unique Pashtuns like the Safi, and many Tajik dominated areas.

 Kapisa has been the site of several failed attempts at counterinsurgency since 2005.
 There have been at least two special operations sweeps through the area, and at least three major Coalition efforts to clear and hold territory.

 The province of Kapisa is an area that constitutes an invisible boundary between a zone to the west and north where the population is Tajik, and generally hostile to the Taliban, and the steep-sided valleys to the south-east dominated by the Pashtun and Pashai people, where there is a lot of rebel activity.
 This ethnic split lies at the heart of the Kapisa insurrection.
 Mahmud-i-Raqi, capital of Kapisa Province is Tajik dominated, where there are more fighters who fought with Massoud than there are Taliban sympathizers.
 Their staunch anti-Taliban stance is not the norm in this province – especially in the Tagab or Alasay districts.
 The Province a complex political and ethnic arena, where there is a lot of ambiguity towards foreign troops.
 Kapisa represents an allegory of the fractured and elusive Afghanistan.

-2010 Wolesi Jirga elections

 Kapisa is allocated four seats in the Wolesi Jirga, Afghanistan's lower house of Parliament, one of which is reserved for female candidates.
 In the 2010 Wolesi Jirga contest 45,271 votes were cast in the province.
 Only one incumbent candidate, Mohammad Iqbal Safai was re-elected, coming in second place in the contest.
 Mirdad Khan Nijrabi came in first place in the contest, Agha Jan come in third, and Tahira Mujadidi, the winning female candidate, came in fourth.